This herby Potato Bread (pane di patate) is perfect for sharing at a dinner party and makes a stunning centrepiece.

 - Coarse salt

 - Boil the potatoes in plenty of cold water until fork tender.
-Drain and reserve 200ml (6.7fl oz) of cooking liquid.
+Drain and reserve 240ml (one cup) of cooking liquid.

 - Mash the potatoes with the clarified butter until smooth.
 Set aside to cool slightly.